Japanese destroyer Kazagumo: Construction and career

 During the Battle of Midway Kazagumo was assigned to Admiral Nagumo's Strike Force.
 After the fleet had been attacked, the destroyer assisted in rescuing the survivors of the sinking aircraft carriers.
 In the Battle of the Eastern Solomons the ship was assigned to Nagumo's Strike Force.

 In the Battle of the Santa Cruz Islands the destroyer was assigned to Vanguard Force.
 She performed troop transport runs to Guadalcanal from 7–10 November 1942.
 During the Naval Battle of Guadalcanal Kazagumo was assigned to the Bombardment Force, and assisted in the rescue of survivors from the cruiser Kinugasa.
 The ship returned to doing troop transport runs; on 17 November to Buna and another run on 22 November by way of the Admiralty Islands.
 She also took part in one troop transport run to Wewak from Rabaul.

 Kazagumo was ordered on troop evacuation runs to Guadalcanal 1 and 4 February 1943.
 She then took part in an evacuation run to the Russell Islands on 7 February.
 From 17–24 February, the ship escorted a troop convoy from Palau to Wewak.
 She was then ordered to escort a troop convoy from Palau to Hansa Bay on 6–12 March.
 The vessel took part in another troop transport run from the Shortlands to Kolombangara on 1 April.
 Then again to Buka 2–3 April, during which she was damaged by a mine in Kahili Bay on 3 April.
 Temporary repairs were done by the repair ship Hakkai Maru at Rabaul, 17–18 April.
 The ship sailed for Japan and was repaired there from 29 April–9 June.

-Returning to active duty, Kazagumo took part in a troop evacuation run to Kiska 29 July.
-The destroyer performed another troop evacuation run to Kolombangara on 28 September.
-She took part in the Battle of Vella Lavella.
-Kazagumo returned to transport duties, performing an aircrew transport run from Truk to Kavieng on 31 October-1 November and then a troop transport run to Bougainville on 6 November 1943.